Onit Documentation

 On the Fields screen, we’ll create the Fields that will prompt our App’s requesters to provide specific information about the Record they are submitting.
 After a requester populates these Fields on the App's Launch page, the data will be available for viewing and editing on the Record’s View page.

-By editing a Field's properties (on the Wizard's Fields screen), it's possible to control whether a Field displays on either the Launch or View page, or both.
-It's also possible to specify which Tab the Field appears in, and to set conditions around when it should be visible.
-For now, we’ll stick to the App’s defaults and allow the Fields that we create to display on both Launch and View pages.
+By editing a Field's properties (on the Wizard's Fields screen), it's possible to control whether a Field displays on either the Launch or View page or both.
+It's also possible to specify which Tab the Field appears in and to set conditions around when it should be visible.
+For now, we’ll stick to the App’s defaults and allow the Fields that we create to display on both the Launch and View pages.

 For this tutorial, we’ll create three new Fields to gather the following information: